Most people little understand the toilet habits of snakes. The organ that allows a snake to poo and wee has several purposes, and ss concealed away.

 What If My Snake Won’t Poop?

-It’s going to be around 2-3 days at a minimum after you feed them.
-Up until that point—up until a week, really—it’s best to let your snake do what they do best.
-Your snake will know when they need to go.
+Snakes will go to the toilet around 2-3 days at a minimum after you feed them.
+Up until that point—up until a week, really—it’s best to let your snake do what it does best.
+Your snake will know when it needs to poop.

-However, there are a couple of problems that might stop them from being able to poop or pee.
-These can either make them take longer or prevent them from being able to comfortably poop or pee at all.
-Let’s take a look at what can do that.
+However, there are problems that might stop it from being able to poop or pee.
+These can either make it take longer or prevent it from being able to comfortably poop or pee at all.

 Constipation in Snakes

-The majority of snakes, both in captivity and in the wild, get their water from food rather than from merely drinking.
-As you can imagine, this leads to the content of their digestive tract getting drier and drier, and more challenging to pass.
+The majority of snakes, both in captivity and the wild, get their water from food rather than drinking.
+This leads to the content of their digestive tract getting drier, and this makes excretion more challenging.

-Another factor that can cause constipation in snakes is it the temperature is a little too low than it should be.
-This has a knock-on effect, in that the snake tries to conserve body heat by keeping it in their core, around their organs and digestive system.
+Another factor is when the temperature is too low.
+This has a knock-on effect in that the snake tries to conserve body heat by keeping it in their core, around their organs and digestive system.

 Again, this causes the contents of their digestive tract to lose excess water.
 Low humidity in their environment has the same effect.

-The problem is that snakes don’t know if this is happening.
-They’ll carry on eating like nothing is the matter, which will only make the problem worse.
-If they keep eating, but not pooping, then they’ll reach a point where they’re too full and can’t eat anymore.
+The problem is that snakes don’t know this is happening.
+They’ll carry on eating which will only make the problem worse.
+If they keep eating, but not pooping, then they’ll become too full and can’t eat anymore.

 Increase Humidity in Their Tank

-Increasing the humidity in their tank is a good first start.
-You should have a monitor in the tank that tells you what the humidity is.
-Different species like different levels of humidity.
+You should have a monitor in the tank that tells you the humidity.
+Different species require different levels of humidity.

 Corn snakes like between 40 and 50%, for example.
 Ball pythons prefer between 45 and 55%.
-Check what humidity your snake needs, and raise it (or lower it) to suit them.
+Check what humidity your snake needs, and raise it (or lower it) to suit your snake’s requirements.

 Give Your Snake a Bath

-You can directly increase the amount of water your snake absorbs by bathing them.
-However, don’t just throw them in a bowl or the sink.
-If you give a snake the wrong kind of bath, it can be bad for their health.
+You can increase the amount of water your snake absorbs by bathing it.
+However, don’t just put your snake in a bowl.
+Follow these guidelines:

-- Use water that’s the same temperature as their tank.
-If your snake likes their tank to be 80 degrees, make the water the same temperature.
+- Use water that’s the same temperature as its tank.
+If your snake likes its tank to be 80 degrees, make the water the same temperature.

-- Don’t use any soap, shampoo or anything like that.
-Your snake doesn’t need anything other than water for their bath.
+- Don’t use any soap or shampoo.
+Your snake doesn’t need anything other than water for its bath.

-- Use filtered or spring water, to prevent potential contamination.
-Snakes can catch parasites like other animals.
+- Use filtered or spring water to prevent potential contamination.
+Snakes can get parasites.

-- Some snakes don’t like bathing, so don’t force them to if they seem agitated at the idea.
-Forcing them makes them less likely ever to want to bathe, plus it makes them dislike you.
+- Some snakes don’t like bathing, so don’t force them to if they seem agitated by the idea.

-- If your snake is happy bathing, let them swim for fifteen minutes.
-Don’t worry if they sit underwater for a while, because snakes can hold their breath for minutes at a time.
+- If your snake is happy bathing, let it swim for 15 minutes.
+Don’t worry if it sits underwater.
+Snakes can hold their breath for 2-3 minutes.

-- Make sure that the water is high enough for them to submerge themselves, but nowhere near high enough that they have to stretch their necks to get above the water level to breathe.
-If your snake is two inches tall, for example, make the water four inches tall.
+- Make sure that the water is high enough for your snake to submerge itself, but not so high that it has to stretch its neck to get above the water level to breathe.
+For example, if your snake is two inches tall, make the water four inches tall.

-Leaving them to bathe for fifteen minutes will help them absorb water.
-The warmth of the water can also soften the stool in their gut, and make it easier to pass.
+Leaving it to bathe for 15 minutes will help it to absorb water.
+The warmth of the water can also soften the stool in its gut and make it easier to pass.
 That’s why many snakes like to pass their stools in water—you’ll often find their poop in their water bowl.

 Something else that encourages snakes to poop is handling.
-The more time you spend handling them, the more likely they are to go to the toilet.
-There are a couple of reasons why.
+The more time you spend handling your snake, the more likely it is to go to the toilet.

-As you physically hold them, you put a little pressure on their stomach and their gut.
-This helps them digest food because it can move the digestive content up along the gut, and also make it softer.
+As you physically hold your snake, you put a little pressure on its stomach and gut.
+This helps it to digest food because it can move the digestive content up along the gut, and it also makes the stool softer.

-Not only that, but the warmth of your hands helps too.
-The heat softens the stool inside them, just like it does if they’re in a warm bath.
+Not only that, but the warmth of your hands helps.
+The heat softens the stool inside it, just like it does if it’s in a warm bath.

-If neither technique works, and you’ve fed your snake multiple times, but they still won’t go, then take them to the vet.
-The vet can use a mixture of milk of magnesia and mineral oil to soften their stool and make it easier for them to pass.
-This can either be administered as an enema or as an oral laxative.
-The enema works quicker.
+A vet can administer a mixture of milk of magnesia and mineral oil to soften the stool and make it easier for them to pass.
+This can either be administered as an enema or oral laxative.
+The enema works faster.

-If the snake is uncomfortable with either of these ideas, it’s possible to coat prey in mineral oil and feed them that.
-If your snake prefers this method—and who wouldn’t want to chow down on a baby mouse covered in mineral oil?—then results will take about a week to show.
+If the snake is uncomfortable with either of these methods, it’s possible to coat prey in mineral oil and feed it that instead.
+If your snake prefers this method, then the results will take about a week to show.